zzmfish/DailyRead/2021-05-22-Bazel——Sandboxing.md

 ## Sandboxing

-🐣restricting file system access
+* restricting file system access

-🐣constructs an `execroot/` directory for each action
+* constructs an `execroot/` directory for each action

-🐣`execroot/` contains all input files to the action
+* `execroot/` contains all input files to the action

+<center>🐣🐣🐣</center>

 ## Reasons for sandboxing

-🐣not know if a tool uses undeclared input files
+* not know if a tool uses undeclared input files

-🐣incorrect reuse of cache entries creates problems during remote caching
+* incorrect reuse of cache entries creates problems during remote caching

-🐣closely related to remote execution
+* closely related to remote execution

+<center>🐣🐣🐣</center>

 ## sandboxfs

-🐣a FUSE file system
+* a FUSE file system

-🐣exposes an arbitrary view of the underlying file system
+* exposes an arbitrary view of the underlying file system

+<center>🐣🐣🐣</center>

 ## Debugging